rrvt/PreOutpost/README.md

 ## Updates

+### Update

+Add logic to position the Identity Dialog Box on startup where it was the last time it shut down.

 ### Update 10/13/22

 Modified and moved Executable to the Library.
 Also noted that the m_lpCmdLine of the CWinAppEx class only